1npw/DiamondMount_Mainsail_Theme_by_1NPW/README.md

  -Create .theme file in mainsail (config file)
 (if you don't see the ".theme" you will need to activate "hiden file" by clicking on the gear on the right corner on the same page

- -Upload all the file #extracted from the zip file intop the newly created ".theme" file
+ -Unzip thee zip file into the newly created ".theme" file

  -Click F5 to reload your intenet browser it should update by itslef